Paola Cabezas: Political career

 After her resignation as Governor, she put pressure on the President to ensure that she was appointed to the committee overseeing the recovery from the 2016 Ecuador earthquake.
 Her region was one of the two most affected, and she became the only representative on the committee from Esmeraldas province in October 2016.
 In the parliamentary elections of 2017, she was elected a substitute MP for Augusto Espinosa in the National Assembly.
 In the parliamentary elections of 2021, she was elected as an MP through the political alliance Union for Hope (UNES).
 In May 2021 and after Sofía Espín's resignation from this position, Cabezas was elected as the new leader of this significant political coalition in the National Assembly, the UNES.

 In 2022 Cabezas was the opposition leader in the National Assembly where she claimed that the President's introduction of special emergency measures to control dissent in the three provinces of Cotopaxi, Imbabura and Pichincha had "serious irregularities".
 The measures introduced in June included restricting access to the internet and the "lethal use of force".
 Debates were held to try and repeal the President's decree.
 The protests had started with indigenous people protesting about the economic climate but it soon attracted students and workers in support.

 The President of Ecuador Guillermo Lasso brought in the constitution clause number 148 known as Mutual death in May 2023 when he knew that he was about to be impeached.
 This required all of the National Assembly members to stand for re-election.
 Herrara and 67 others stood for re-election and she was one of the 43 re-elected later that year.
 The others included Ana Herrera, Sofía Sánchez, Gissella Molina and Patricia Mendoza.

 In September 2024 her rival Inés Alarcón of the ruling party was at threat of being suspended from the assembly.
 Cabezas alleged that Alarcón had brought the assembly into disrepute.
 Cabezas said that Alarcon had referred to the impeachment of Attorney-General Diana Salazar as a "narco-trial".
 In reply, Alarcón proposed that this was just an attempt by Cabezas to avoid other issues that involved former leaders from her party.
 The accusation would be judged by the Assembly's Legislative Administration Council.

+She was reelected to the National Assembly in 2025.
+She was on the RETO Movement party's national list which included Liliana Durán and Priscila Schettini in 2025.
+Viviana Veloz was chosen to lead the National Assembly's Commission for the Comprehensive Protection of Girls, Boys and Adolescents.
+The commission's members included Cabezas, Monica Palacios, Dina Farinango, Raúl Arturo Chávez Nuñez del Arco and Mireya Pazmino.